cerebral/cerebral/docs/advanced/typescript.md

 ## Required: Preparing typing

 Cerebral uses its proxy concept to type your state and signals.
-To attach the types to these proxies you will need to create a file called **cerebral.proxy.ts**:
+To attach the types to these proxies you will need to create a file called **app.proxy.ts**:

 ```ts
 import * as proxy from 'cerebral/proxy'